 The general rule is to stick with unsanded caulk unless you need something much stronger and more structured for larger joints.
 Unsanded caulk allows you to get most jobs done successfully, and its smooth appearance is preferable in areas where a seam or seal is visible.

 Both unsanded and sanded caulk are quality products that can have some overlap in their uses.
-Use unsanded for the tight joints, especially those that meet in visible areas so that the seal does not draw attention to itself.
-While the first goal is to make sure that nothing seeps into or around the home, leaving yourself with a finished and professional look can also be achieved.
+Use unsanded for the tight joints, especially those that meet in visible areas, so the seal does not draw attention to itself.
+While the primary goal is ensuring nothing seeps into or around the home, leaving yourself with a finished and professional look can also be achieved.

 We’ll talk about sanded and unsanded caulk in more detail below.
-Before we get into that, let’s discuss what types of caulks are out there and what projects they are best for.
+Before getting into that, let’s discuss what types of caulks are out there and what projects they are best for.

 Choosing The Right Caulk for a Project

 Caulking is primarily used for filling gaps to prevent issues with water, air, or bugs entering a home or structure.
-It can also be used to improve cosmetic appearances in gaps that may not be proposing any risk to the building.
+It can also be used to improve cosmetic appearance in gaps that may not pose any risk to the building.

 Caulks are available in multiple materials and should be considered before deciding to use sanded or unsanded:

-- Latex: If you are looking to create seals for outdoor jobs, latex is a quality choice because it isn’t impacted by changes in weather or temperature that could contract or expand if using another type of caulk (Source: Dummies).
+• Latex: If you want to create seals for outdoor jobs, latex is a quality choice because it isn’t impacted by changes in weather or temperature that could contract or expand if using another type of caulk (Source: Dummies).

-- Urethane: We recommend using this type of caulking, especially for cosmetic applications, because it holds paint well.
-Polyurethane is slightly different from regular urethane in that it creates a harder seal.
+• Urethane: I recommend using this type of caulking, especially for cosmetic applications, because it holds paint well.
+Polyurethane is slightly different from regular urethane, creating a harder seal.
 This type of caulk is very popular and is often chosen for heavy-duty jobs.
-Flexibility is also a benefit to prevent cracks and broken seals (Source: Adhesives).
+Flexibility is also a benefit in preventing cracks and broken seals (Source: Adhesives).

-- Acrylic sealants: Sealants act in similar ways to caulk, and acrylic ones are used for applications that need to be painted and are a great solution for cosmetic additions and changes.
+• Acrylic sealants: Sealants act similarly to caulk, and acrylic ones are used for applications that need to be painted and are a great solution for cosmetic additions and changes.

 Sanded caulk is available with these different types of caulks, depending on your preferences for the initial materials.
-These choices can help you narrow down what you will need for your application and whether or not sanding is needed.
-For caulks that cannot be painted, we recommend choosing a colored caulk that closely matches the area you will be applying it to.
+These choices can help you determine what you will need for your application and whether or not sanding is needed.
+For caulks that cannot be painted, I recommend choosing a colored caulk that closely matches the area you will be applying it to.

 When to Use Sanded Caulk

 After deciding on the material for the caulk, you may need to use sanded caulk for greater strength and durability.
-For water blocking, we recommend silicone caulks and latex for outdoor applications.
-If painting the area is important, especially with larger and visible joints, polyurethane is a great solution.
+For water blocking, I recommend silicone caulks and latex for outdoor applications.
+Polyurethane is a great solution if painting the area is essential, especially with more prominent and visible joints.

 What Is Sanded Caulk?